 Please note that students are not expected to revise over the Christmas holidays; they have worked hard this term and should enjoy their well-earned rest.
-We ask that they spend the next 2 weeks revising and the week or two after Xmas doing the same, in order that they are well-prepared for these exams.
-The work they've completed this term, as well as the revision they will complete in lessons between now and the exams will also help them prepare for these assessments.
+We ask that they spend the next 2 weeks revising and the 2 weeks after Christmas doing the same, in order that they are well-prepared for these exams.
+The work they've completed this term, as well as the revision they will complete in lessons between now and the exams, will also help them prepare for these assessments.